 EU Citizens who are exercising their free movement rights having moved to Ireland have a legal right to apply for family members to join them in Ireland.
 EU Citizens exercise their free movement rights in the State by working, being self-employed, in vocational studies or being self-sufficient.

 Family members of EU Citizens are divided into qualifying and permitted categories.
 Qualifying family members include spouse/civil partner, children, grandchildren, parents and grandparents.
 Permitted family members include de facto partners, dependent family members, and members of the EU citizen household or dependent family members on medical grounds.
 Visa-required family members must apply for an entry visa into the State.
 Visa applications can be made online through the INIS website.

 How to apply

 When the family member is in the State with the EU Citizen, an application for a residence card can be made through the EU Treaty Rights Section of INIS.
-Qualifying family members are required to complete an EU1 form.
+Qualifying family members are required to complete an EUTR1 form.
 Permitted family members are required to complete an EU1A form.
 Each application for a residence card requires supporting documentation to prove the family relationship/dependency and the EEA national exercising their free movement rights in the State.
-A suggested list of supporting documents can be found on the INIS website.

 How long does it take?